-- (B) evaluate the impact of the Internet and other electronic information on the political process. - (19) Social studies skills.
+- Immigration and Nationality Act of 1965, the Immigration Reform and Control Act of 1986, affirmative action, and racial integration. - (17) Science, technology, and society.
+The student understands the role the government plays in developing policies and establishing conditions that influence scientific discoveries and technological innovations.
+The student is expected to: - (A) explain how U.S. constitutional protections such as patents have fostered competition and entrepreneurship; and - (B) identify examples of government-assisted research that, when shared with the private sector, have resulted in improved consumer products such as computer and communication technologies. - (18) Science, technology, and society.
+The student understands the impact of advances in science and technology on government.
+The student is expected to: - (A) describe the potential impact of recent scientific discoveries and technological innovations on government policy; and - (B) evaluate the impact of the Internet and other electronic information on the political process. - (19) Social studies skills.
 The student applies critical-thinking skills to organize and use information acquired through established research methodologies from a variety of valid sources, including technology.
-The student is expected to: - (A) analyze information by sequencing, categorizing, identifying cause-and-effect relationships, comparing, contrasting, finding the main idea, summarizing, making generalizations and predictions, and drawing inferences and conclusions; - (B) create a product on a contemporary government issue or topic using critical methods of inquiry; - (C) analyze and defend a point of view on a current political issue; - (D) analyze and evaluate the validity of information, arguments, and counterarguments from primary and secondary sources for bias, propaganda, point of view, and frame of reference; and - (E) evaluate government data using charts, tables, graphs, and maps. - (20) Social studies skills.
+The student is expected to: - (A) analyze information by sequencing, categorizing, identifying cause-and-effect relationships, comparing, contrasting, finding the main idea, summarizing, making generalizations and predictions, and drawing inferences and conclusions; - (B) create a product on a contemporary government issue or topic using critical methods of inquiry; - (C) analyze and defend a point of view on a current political issue; - (D) analyze and evaluate a variety of historical and contemporary sources for validity of information, arguments, counterarguments, credibility, accuracy, bias, propaganda, point of view, and frame of reference; - (E) evaluate government data using charts, tables, graphs, and maps; and - (F) formulate and communicate visually, or ally, or in writing a claim supported by evidence and reasoning for an intended audience and purpose. - (20) Social studies skills.
 The student communicates in written, oral, and visual forms.
-The student is expected to: - (A) use social studies terminology correctly; and - (B) create written, oral, and visual presentations of social studies information using effective communication skills, including proper citations and avoiding plagiarism. - (21) Social studies skills.
+The student is expected to: - (A) use social studies terminology correctly; - (B) create written, oral, and visual presentations of social studies information using effective communication skills, including proper citations and avoiding plagiarism; and - (C) apply foundational language skills to engage in civil discourse about social studies topics, including those with multiple perspectives. - (21) Social studies skills.
 The student uses problem-solving and decision-making skills, working independently and with others.
-The student is expected to use problem-solving and decision-making processes to identify a problem, gather information, list and consider options, consider advantages and disadvantages, choose and implement a solution, and evaluate the effectiveness of the solution.
+The student is expected to: - (A) explain governmental and democratic processes such as voting, due process, and caucuses using simulations and models; and - (B) use problem-solving and decision-making processes to identify a problem, gather information, list and consider options, consider advantages and disadvantages, choose and implement a solution, and evaluate the effectiveness of the solution.